-- jku: a URI pointing to the resource where the public key may be retrieved from - jwk: the public key for validating the signature - kid: an identifier of the public key for validating the signature - x5u: a URI pointing to the resource where the X.509 signing certificate (with or without the certification path) may be retrieved from - x5c: X.509 public key certificate or certificate chain corresponding to the key used to create the JSON Web Signature. - x5t: digest of the X.509 signing certificate using SHA1 - x5t#S256: digest of the X.509 signing certificate using SHA 256.
+- jku: a URI pointing to the resource where the public key may be retrieved from - jwk: the public key for validating the signature - · kid: an identifier of the public key for validating the signature - x5u: a URI pointing to the resource where the X.509 signing certificate (with or without the certification path) may be retrieved from - x5c: X.509 public key certificate or certificate chain corresponding to the key used to create the JSON Web Signature. - x5t: digest of the X.509 signing certificate using SHA1 - x5t#S256: digest of the X.509 signing certificate using SHA 256.

-Support for alternative hashing algorithms for the digest of the X.509 signing certificate is under development in JAdES (see Section 6.4).
+Support for Aalternative hashing algorithms for the digest of the X.509 signing certificate are_supported using the x5t#o (defined is under development in JAdES, (see Section 6.4).
 Once agreed in JAdES, this profile plans to recommended support for this header parameter as an alternative to x5t#S256.

-REQUIREMENT-7: Either the "x5c" or "x5t#S256" header parameter shall be present.
-Both the "x5c" and "x5t#S256", header parameters shall not be present in the same JWS JOSE Header.
+REQUIREMENT-7a: Either the "x5c" or "x5t#S256" or "x5t#e" header parameter shall be present.
+Both the "x5c" and "x5t#S256", or both "x5c" and "x5t#o", header parameters shall not be present in the same JWS JOSE Header.
+Both "x5t#S256" and "x5t#o" may be present.

-REQUIREMENT-8: The certificate identified by one or other of "x5c" or "x5t#S256" header parameters shall be used for validation of the signature.
+REQUIREMENT-8b: The certificate identified by one or other of "x5c" or "x5t#S256" or "x5t#o" header parameters shall be used for validation of the signature.
+If both "x5t#S256" and "x5t#o" are present either may be used to identify the certificate.